aws-greengrass/aws-greengrass-testing/README.md

 ```

 - Get credentials for AWS account.
 The test needs credentials to identify the AWS account to use and to be able to create
   test resources in the account.
-[Here](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default)
+[Here](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup.html#setup-credentials)
-  is the defaul credential provider chain.
+  is the instruction on how to set up credentials.
 The credentials need to made available on the device.
 Some options are:
   - Copy temporary credentials and set them as env variables
   - Set AWS profile for your environment